 Kathryn Mishell was born in Los Angeles, where she received her early musical training.
 Her college and graduate work were done at Pomona College, The University of Kansas, and the University of Southern California.
 During these years she was a piano student of John Perry and a composition student of John Pozdro and then Ingolf Dahl.

 Ms. Mishell’s works include over a hundred piano pieces, ensemble and orchestral works, and music for chorus, dance and theatre.
 Her published collections of pieces for piano students have sold thousands of copies nationwide.
 She is the recipient of the 2011 Sylvia Glickman Prize from the International Alliance of Women in Music for her Piano Quartet.
 She is one of two women composers honored by the National League of American Pen Women in 1996.
 She was the 1997 commissioned composer of the Texas Music Teachers Association, and has received ASCAP awards for the past several years.
-Her commissions include chamber works for Trio Contraste, Chamber Soloists of Austin, the Arundel Trio, Pacific Serenades of Los Angeles, Musiques en Euroreígion, and Austin Lyric Opera’s Armstrong Community Music School, for which she is composer-in-residence.
+Her commissions include chamber works for Trio Contraste, Chamber Soloists of Austin, the Arundel Trio, Pacific Serenades of Los Angeles, Musiques en Euroreígion, and Austin Lyric Opera’s Armstrong Community Music School, for which she was composer-in-residence.
 Mishell has participated in the Women’s Philharmonic New Music Reading Sessions, the Society of Composers National Conference, and has been guest composer at the UT at Austin.